 We are Orpheus Mind Technologies Limited (Company number 12038605) and our registered office is c/o Slater Heelis LLP, 86 Deansgate Manchester M3 2ER and we collect, use and are responsible for personal information about you.
 We are the ‘controller’ of this information for the purposes of the General Data Protection Regulation, Data Protection Act 2018, and other applicable data protection laws.

-Our Data Protection contacts are Dr David Jay or Mr Peter Owen.
+Our Data Protection contacts is Dr David Jay.

 Personal Information we collect about you